Moradabad Junction railway station

 Moradabad railway station is located in Moradabad district in the Indian state of Uttar Pradesh and serves Moradabad, which is known for its brassware industries.
 Moradabad is a major railway station of Western Uttar Pradesh and is located just 157 km from national capital New Delhi.
 Moradabad also has the divisional headquarters of the Northern Railway.
-Rajdhani, Shatabdi, Garib Rath Express, Double Decker Express and many Superfast Express trains pass through and stop at Moradabad Junction.
+Rajdhani, Shatabdi, Garib Rath Express, Double Decker, Antyodaya Express, Humsafar express and many Superfast Express trains pass through and stop at Moradabad Junction.

 History

 After connecting Varanasi with Delhi, the Oudh and Rohilkhand Railway started working west of Lucknow and it reached Bareilly in 1873.
 A line connecting Moradabad to Chandausi was also built in 1872 and it was continued up to Bareilly in 1873.
 The Bareilly–Moradabad chord was completed in 1894.
 The former main line became Chandausi Loop and the one via Rampur became main line.
 It was extended to Saharanpur in 1887.

 A branch line to Aligarh via Chandausi was opened in 1894.

 Moradabad was linked to Ghaziabad in 1900.